anionDev/file-difference-forensic-evidence/Readme.md

 -A vm where the desired action(s) can be executed -Much time
 -Much disk space
+Before executing the scripts you must probably adjust the variables in the configuration (in scripts/Utilities.py).

 If you like this project and it has helped you, please send me a cookie.
 I would be glad.